poolexecutor/discord-music-bot/README.md

     ```bash
     pip install --upgrade yt-dlp
     ```
+- If you're unable to play age-restricted or private videos:
+  - Set up a YouTube cookies file as described in the "Set Up YouTube Cookies" section
+  - Make sure the path in `YOUTUBE_COOKIES_FILE` is correct and the file is accessible
+  - Ensure you're logged into the correct YouTube account when exporting cookies
+  - If the cookies file is not working, try exporting it again after clearing your browser cache
 - If you encounter SSL certificate verification errors (like `SSLCertVerificationError: certificate verify failed`):
   - Add `SSL_VERIFY=False` to your `.env` file (this is already set by default)
   - This will disable SSL verification for both the global SSL context and for discord.py using the built-in ssl=False parameter